dmorse/pscfpp/README.md

   - Ordered phases with 1, 2 or 3 dimensional periodicity

+  - High accuracy pseudo-spectral solution of the modified diffusion equation

   - All possible 2D and 3D lattice systems (i.e., orthorhombic, monoclinic,
     etc.).